Jumpscale/g8cockpit/docs/installation/Using-Cuisine/using-cuisine.md

 cuisine.solutions.cockpit.install_all_in_one(start=True, branch='8.1.1', reset=True, ip='localhost}|{ip-address}')
 ```

+The IP address you specify can always be updated, which requires updates in two files:

+- In `/opt/jumpscale8/apps/ays_api/ays_api/apidocs/api.raml` change the value for `baseUri` in the `[API]` section
+- In `/opt/jumpscale8/apps/portals/main/base/AYS81/.space/nav.wiki` change the value for `AYS API`

 As a result you'll have your Cockpit running in development mode, and listing to following ports:

-- Port 82, for the Cockpit Portal
+- Port 82, for the **Cockpit Portal**
-- Port 5000, for the Cockpit REST API
+- Port 5000, for the **Cockpit REST API**

 If you installed the Cockpit on a G8 hosted virtual machine, you will want to configure port forwards to make it available for remote interactions.